DV

 What is the difference between SPYI and XDTE?

-SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options strategy, while XDTE (Roundhill ETF Trust - Roundhill S&P 500 0DTE Covered Call) tracks SPX with a covered call approach.
+SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach, while XDTE (Roundhill ETF Trust - Roundhill S&P 500 0DTE Covered Call) tracks SPX with a covered call approach.
 They are issued by NEOS and Roundhill Investments respectively.

 Can I hold both SPYI and XDTE?